Gabriel Costa (politician)

 Gabriel Arcanjo Ferreira da Costa (born 1954) is a Santoméan politician who was the tenth prime minister of São Tomé and Príncipe from 12 December 2012 to 25 November 2014.
-He previously served as Prime Minister briefly in 2002.
+He previously served as prime minister briefly in 2002.

-Prime Minister
+Prime minister

-Costa was Ambassador to Portugal from 2000 to 2002.
-He was appointed as Prime Minister to lead a coalition government in April 2002.
+Costa was the Minister of Justice, Labour and Public Administration briefly in 1996.
+He was Ambassador to Portugal from 2000 to 2002.
+He was appointed as prime minister to lead a coalition government in April 2002.
 However, he was sacked from that post on 27 September 2002 by President Fradique de Menezes after army unrest over two controversial promotions.

-On 3 December 2012, he was again appointed as Prime Minister by President Manuel Pinto da Costa, following the dismissal of Patrice Trovoada, who had lost his parliamentary majority.
+On 3 December 2012, he was again appointed as prime minister by President Manuel Pinto da Costa, following the dismissal of Patrice Trovoada, who had lost his parliamentary majority.